Rollercoaster (1999 film): Plot

 After a ride on the bumper cars, Chloe tells Darren that she doesn't believe he is going to go through with their plan because he has too much fun.
 She then admits that she has had sex with Sanj behind Darren's back and has no idea whether the baby is Darren's or Sanj's.
 Darren, in a fit of rage, shoves Chloe to the ground and storms out of the park.
 He destroys a ticket booth.
 Justin follows him, and confesses his feelings to Darren about the suicide plot, ending with Justin telling him to not pretend to love Chloe.
 He also tells Darren to commit suicide if he is going to because he tired of the emotional roller coaster.

 Meanwhile, Chloe finds Stick sitting in the merry-go-round.
 Stick apologizes for calling her fat, and attempts to make a sexual advance on her, leading to Chloe shoving him and walking away.
 Stick goes to Ben's office and proceeds to destroy it by ripping papers and pouring soda on the desk.
 He then comes across hundreds of pictures of child pornography hidden in the office, as well as pictures of all of the kids Ben has assaulted.
 Stick takes all of the pictures back to the Zipper and begins throwing them at the car Ben is in.
 After a while, the ride stops, and Stick turns around to see Justin at the controls.
 Justin tells Stick that he saw what happened and lowers Ben's cage to the ground.
 Ben claims he has nothing to do with the pictures and Stick threatens to kill him.
 Stick eventually storms away and collapses in tears near a concession stand.
 Justin approaches and tells Stick that he will help him kill Ben.
-Justin tells Stick that Ben is "just a faggot" but Stick says he is a pedophile.
+Justin tells Stick that Ben is "just a faggot" but Stick says he is a paedophile.
 Stick then admits that he is homosexual, as has been hinted throughout the movie.
 Stick walks away, and Justin returns to Ben.
 Justin opens the compartment and walks away, leaving Ben in the cage afraid for his life.

 As night sets in, Darren and Chloe have a conversation on the grass about their lives and their suicide pact.
 Chloe and Darren make up and then proceed to start up all of the rides in the park along with all of the other group members.
 They return to the Zipper to find that Ben has disappeared, and then head to and indoor dance floor, where they all dance and fool around together.